Review – He Stays a Stranger

 Further, I needed a way to complete the time travel series.
 The title was perfect.

 As the previous book, Shake Your Body, ends, Rick Daniels has been wiped from existence.
-The imperfect state of the Master Time File means that he, personally, survives, but no one knows who he is.
-Almost stateless, he is thoroughly cut off from everyone else.
+The imperfect state of the Master Time File means that he, personally, stays and survives, but no one knows who he is.
+Rick is almost stateless.
+Hence it’s as if he is thoroughly cut off from everyone else.
 The most painful moment for Rick is when his own mother doesn’t know him, and his sister, Eleanor, screams for Security.

 - Chad and Jeremy’s A Summer Song

-- The Supremes’ Where Did Our Love Go?
+- Also, The Supremes’ Where Did Our Love Go?

 - Ronny and the Daytonas’ Little GTO